- Public Works

 A Survey is a walk-through of the water system in a building or property, starting from the water meter and ending at "the last free-flowing tap".
 This survey is conducted at no charge to the owner or tenant.

-The Westfield Water Department has two Engineering Aides on staff who are state licensed Cross Connection Surveyors.
+The Water Resources Division has a Water Engineer on staff who is a state licensed Cross Connection Surveyor.

 This Survey may take just a few minutes or several days, depending upon the complexity of the facility being surveyed.
 At the end of the survey, a report is written describing any violations or discrepancies found, as well as the actions required to rectify the problems.

 If a testable backflow device is required, a Cross Connection Device Permit Application will need to be filed BEFORE a device is installed.
-(See link below)
+(See link at bottom of this page)

 This permit application consists of three parts.
 The first two pages have information regarding the location of the device (Company, Contact Person, and Physical Location at the facility), the make and model of the device, and the name of the person installing the device.
 All devices must be installed by a Massachusetts licensed plumber with the exception of any device that is installed on a fire sprinkler system.
 Devices installed on a fire sprinkler system are required to be installed by a sprinkler fitter.
 A one-line drawing must be provided.
 The last item is a check in the amount of $50.00 made payable to the City of Westfield as the permit application fee.